Blubberkins/COMP1531-Flockr-App/assumptions.md

 ## Channels
 * The name of a new channel can include space bars (considered as characters) and symbols.
 * The names of new channels can be the same as existing channels.
+* The channel will not be able to be created with an empty name.